pygplates.ReconstructedGeometryTimeSpan

 Returns the locations of geometry points in resolved topologies at a specific reconstruction time.

-• return_inactive_points – Whether to return topology locations associated with inactive points.
-If True then each topology location corresponding to an inactive point stores None instead of a topology location and hence the size of each list of topology locations is equal to the number of points in the initial geometry (which are all initially active).
+• return_inactive_points (bool) – Whether to return topology locations associated with inactive points.
+If True then each topology location corresponding to an inactive point stores None instead of a topology location and hence the size of the list of topology locations is equal to the number of points in the initial geometry (which are all initially active).
 By default only topology locations for active points are returned.

 list of TopologyPointLocation, or None if no points are active at reconstruction_time

-Return type
+Return type:

 list or None